-A request for quotation (RFQ) is just one of many RFx documents that are a part of the procurement process.
-If you know how to write an RFQ, it can be very useful in the procurement process.
-In the right situation, RFQs are advantageous and offer quicker results than their more common counterpart, the RFP.
+A request for quotation (RFQ) is just one of many helpful RFX documents that helps businesses exchange information.
+It’s a key part of any well-rounded procurement toolkit.
+Indeed, the RFQ is an excellent tool for efficient and cost-effective sourcing — when used properly.
+In the right situation, RFQs are advantageous.
+They offer quicker results than their more common counterpart, the RFP.

-A request for quotation or quote (RFQ) is a document that details a buyer’s requirements and asks vendors to respond with pricing and payment terms.
+RFQ stands for request for quotation, sometimes called a request for quote.
+It is a document that details a buyer’s requirements and asks vendors to respond with pricing and payment terms.

 Should you use an RFQ?